 “Password123” doesn’t cut it anymore (hint: it never has).
 When a website suffers a breach (7.9 billion records were exposed in data breaches in 2019), hackers use special software to test the exposed accounts with common passwords.
 If they find a match, they gain total access to the victim’s account.
 This is one of the many reasons you need a strong password.
 Create a long one that’s hard to guess but easy to remember.
 Click here for some great password tips or use this random password generator web tool.

-Did you know that you can protect your online privacy by using a powerful browser extension?
+Did you know that you can protect your online privacy and surf anonymously by using a powerful browser extension?
 There are plenty of extensions to choose from, and each has a different functionality.
 What’s suitable for you depends on what you need and how you browse.
 If you use Firefox or Chrome, we suggest the NordVPN browser extension.
 For other browsers, this post has a ton of other extension recommendations.

 When downloading an extension or plugin, make sure it takes your internet privacy protection seriously.
 You can trust most privacy-oriented plugins, but others may want to collect your data to turn a profit.
 Do your research – for any given popular plugin there will most likely be a privacy expert who’s already put it to the test and found out whether it respects your rights.